 That God does exist is clear to everyone because God has made it clear and He has declared it to be so: "For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
 So they are without excuse" (Romans 1:20).
 The creation speaks to us in a loud, clear voice of God's existence.
 "The heavens declare the glory of God, and the sky above proclaims his handiwork" (Psalm 19:1).
 There is no culture, no language, no group of people who can deny this (Psalm 19:3).
 But equally clear is the fact that human beings often reject the truth about God (because accepting it means things like submission and obedience) and choose instead to go their own way, seeking God according to their own way of thinking, which is futile because no one finds God with his own reason (1 Corinthians 2:14).
 Attempting to find God and discern truth without the wisdom and guidance of the Holy Spirit is where we find the basis of the "many religions."

-There are two characteristics shared by all cults and false religions.
+There are two characteristics commonly shared by cults and false religions.
 First, they deny the deity of Jesus Christ and His declaration that He is the only way to God (John 14:6).
 All religions and cults that deny this truth are false, and because the human heart rebels against the exclusivity of Jesus' claim, false religions abound.
 They may proclaim that Jesus was a "good teacher" or a "moral man," but could a good teacher or a moral man make the claim that He alone is the path to heaven?
 Either He was lying or He was deluded or He was telling the truth.
 In any case, He cannot be dismissed as simply a good teacher or man.